LucoDevro/CAGEcleaner/README.md

 > `CAGEcleaner` only supports the single-mode `cblaster` modes (remote, local, hmm).
 We do not recommend using sessions from one of the combi modes.

 > [!IMPORTANT]
 > `CAGEcleaner` has no direct Windows support.
 If you have a seemingly successful installation directly on your Windows system, you likely have installed v1.1.0, an old version with known bugs!
-There are alternative options to run CAGEcleaner on Windows.
+Please use on of the alternative options to run CAGEcleaner on Windows.

 ## Citations
 If you found `CAGEcleaner` useful, please cite our manuscript: